Harry556/Crazy_Snake/README.md

 ## :dragon_face:Game features (By Wong wai chun)
  //What feather about this game, how this different to other snake?
  //Obtacle(Different type of obtacle)/Food🍉🍋
+ //Obtacle and food may not occupy one location maybe consist of 3-5
+ //Output input - >Can save game
+ //Random event
+ //Data structure for storing game-> 1D Array store for each the tail location/food/toxic food/obstacle
+ //Program code seperate to multi-file

  pause game
  load game